The Goldbergs (broadcast series): Behind the scenes

-Berg was not averse to incorporating serious real-world issues which affected Jewish families.
+Berg was not averse to incorporating serious real-world issues affecting Jewish families.
 One 1939 episode addressed Kristallnacht and Nazi Germany (including a rock through the family window as the Goldbergs had their Passover Seder); other World War II-era episodes alluded to friends or family members trying to escape the Holocaust.
-But these were sporadic deviations from the show's main theme of family, neighborhood and the balance between old world values and new world assimilation.
-Molly shows viewers the strong matriarch she is by constantly helping others with their dilemmas and proving to be the hero time and time again.
+But these were sporadic deviations from the show's main theme of family, neighborhood, and the balance between old-world values and new-world assimilation.
+Molly demonstrates to the audience the strong matriarch she is by constantly helping others with their dilemmas and proving to be the hero time and time again.

 The Goldbergs was so popular that performing stars in other arts sought to appear on it.
 Berg cast Metropolitan Opera star Jan Peerce almost annually to sing on Yom Kippur and Passover.
-Another famous singer of the day, Ernestine Schumann-Heink, asked Berg personally to appear, and Berg wrote her into three episodes.
-Regina Resnik (an international soprano, later mezzo who had an international career, including the Met Opera) starred in a TV episode.
-The radio cast included Roslyn Silber and Alfred Ryder as children Rosalie and Sammy, Menasha Skulnik as Uncle David, Arnold Stang as Seymour Fingerhood, Garson Kanin as Eli Edwards, and Zina Provendie as Sylvia Allison, among others.
+Another famous singer of the day, Ernestine Schumann-Heink, personally asked Berg to appear, and Berg wrote her into three episodes.
+Regina Resnik (an international soprano and later mezzo who had an international career, including at the Met) starred in a TV episode.
+The radio cast included Roslyn Silber and Alfred Ryder as children Rosalie and Sammy, Menasha Skulnik as Uncle David, Arnold Stang as Seymour Fingerhood, Garson Kanin as Eli Edwards, and Zina Provendie as Sylvia Allison.